-- E. Latest date by which SAT or ACT scores must be received for fall-term admission August 28 Latest date by which SAT Subject Test scores must be received for fall-term admission\\\\\ - F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): Students must earn a minimum math score of: 22 on ACT or 27.5 on SAT (520 on SAT prior to March 2016).
-Students who do not meet admissions requirements may be admitted on a conditional or provisional basis.
+- E. Latest date by which SAT or ACT scores must be received for fall-term admission Latest date by which SAT Subject Test scores must be received for fall-term admission - F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):

-G. Please indicate which t ests your institution uses for placement (e.g., state tests):
+Please indicate which t ests your institution uses for placement (e.g., state tests):

 SAT

-ACT
+ACT $\boxtimes$

 SAT Subject Tests 🗌

 AP

 CLEP

 Institutional Exam 🔀

-State Exam (specify): Institutional exam is UM Math (ALEKS) and State exam is Writing Assessment for MT residents
+State Exam (specify): Institutional exam is UM Math (ALEKS) and State exam is Writing Assessment for MT residents.

+SAT ACT SAT Subject Tests ☐ AP CLEP Institutional Exam ⊠